jonaddams/sign/project-plan.md

 - Mobile drag-and-drop interactions optimized for touch devices
 - Implementation remains on schedule with email customization next in the pipeline

+### Current Status (as of May 12, 2025)

+- Multi-step framework is complete and fully functional
+- All five steps in the document flow have been implemented
+- Currently enhancing the Field Placement (Step 3) component with validation features:
+  - Adding field count tracking per recipient
+  - Implementing validation to ensure every signer has at least one signature field
+  - Improving RecipientNavigation with status indicators showing which signers still need signature fields
+  - Creating visual feedback for field assignment status
+  - Preventing navigation to Step 4 until all signature requirements are met
+- Field Placement validations will integrate with existing field creation functionality
+- Database structure for document_annotations has been confirmed to support recipient associations
+- Implementation remains on schedule with email sending functionality next in the pipeline after Field Placement enhancements

 ### Implementation Schedule

 1. **Week 1 (April 16-22)**: Set up state management and basic multi-step framework